efsiatras/vectors-similarity-search-and-clustering/README.md

-# Vector Similarity Search and Clustering in C
+# Vector Similarity Search and Clustering

-This repository contains a C implementation for vector-based data searching and clustering.
+This repository contains an implementation for vector-based data searching and clustering.
 It includes:
 - Locality Sensitive Hashing (LSH)
 - Hypercube
 - Clustering (k-medians with various methods)